vowstar/honkit-tester/README.md

 This is a fork of [gitbook-tester(https://github.com/todvora/gitbook-tester)](https://github.com/todvora/gitbook-tester), port to honkit.

 No more mocking of ```npx honkit build```!
-Verify your gitbook-plugin against a real, up-to-date version of gitbook.
-This integration framework creates a temporary book, attaches your local gitbook plugin, runs ```npx honkit build``` and returns the parsed pages content.
+Verify your honkit-plugin against a real, up-to-date version of honkit.
+This integration framework creates a temporary book, attaches your local honkit plugin, runs ```npx honkit build``` and returns the parsed pages content.

 All the book resources are generated and executed in a temporary directory (exact location depends on your operating system).
 Resources are cleaned up upon test phase.